 Rosemary is a human geographer interested in broadening critical thought beyond a strictly human subject.
-The overarching subject of her work is the relationship between capitalism and biological life.
-Specifically, she studies how animals' lives and deaths are de/valued, used and transformed in capitalist regimes.
+The overarching subject of her work is the relationship between capitalism and biological life, and the role this relationship plays in extinction and biodiversity loss.
+Specifically, Rosemary studies how animals' lives and deaths are de/valued, used and transformed in capitalist regimes.
 She also looks at environmental politics and conservation, science, and film with an eye to how dominant institutions, ideas and practices rely on and produce particular human relationships with animals.
 In all cases her research aims to consider the political and ethical possibilities these relationships open or close, as well how they create conditions of im/possibility for how different beings - human and not - can live.

 Rosemary draws on multisite and multispecies fieldwork combined with scholarship from critical theory, feminist thought (especially feminist political economy and ecofeminism), economic geography and sociology, and political ecology.
 With this approach her most recently completed research project tracked the global exotic pet trade across six countries, investigating how an animal is transformed from a forest or desert resident into a commodity in a living room halfway around the world.
 She has two current projects.
 The first is developing a better understanding of how specifically lively commodities are decommodified, following exotic pets as they exit commodity circuits through various means (sanctuary, illegal release, rehabilitation).
 The second project is looking into how human-animal relations are reconfigured in the aftermath of environmental disasters (i.e. oil spills) that cause mass animal death.